github-xiaogang/woodpecker/plugin.md

 title: Plugin
 ---

-### WoodPecker provide a communication channel between mac client and app, and defines the way they talk to each other, according the rule, we can custom a plugin very easily.
+### WoodPecker provides a communication channel between mac client and app, and defines a friendly Api for developer, so we can custom a plugin tool very easily.

 ## Create a plugin:

- 1. Create your service, and implements it`s action list.
+ 1. Create a service, and implements it`s action list.

- 2. Register your service.
+ 2. Register the service.

- 3. Use your service at mac client.
+ 3. Use the service at mac client.

-Now We`ll implement a service called "EchoService" to show these process in detail.
+Now We`ll implement a service called "EchoService" to show these processes in detail.

  - [Demo Code](https://github.com/github-xiaogang/woodpecker-demo)

 ### 1. Create a service

-ADHService represent a service in woodpecker, so we create a subclass of ADHService named "EchoService".
+ADHService class represent a service in woodpecker, so we create a subclass of ADHService named "EchoService".

 ```
 @interface EchoService : ADHService